JimGrange/mixtur/README.md

     Bays et al. (2009).
 This data just consists of set sizes of 4 and delay of 500ms.
 This sample data is provided if the user wishes to interact with a simpler data structure.
-The response, target, and non-target values are in radians (-pi to pi).
+The response, target, and non-target values are in radians (-PI to PI).

 Data can be loaded in the following way: